meeber/style-type-thing/README.md

 // "Prince" is immutable because it's a string primitive let artist = "Prince";

 // Valid.
-Reassign artist to a new string primitive (doesn't change "Prince") artist = "The Artist Formerly Known as Prince";
+Reassign artist to a new string primitive.
+"Prince" isn't modified but
+// since artist will no longer reference it, it's as good as gone artist = "The Artist Formerly Known as Prince";

 // Valid.
 Reassign artist to a new symbol primitive